Guernsey Travel Guide

 Guernsey is the most cosmopolitan and second largest island of the territory.
 Perhaps its worldly image stems partly from the internationally-acclaimed artists who have called it home, including French novelist Victor Hugo and artist Renoir.

 Today Guernsey is a magnet for beach and watersports enthusiasts.
 The island has 27 fine beaches varying from rocky coves in the south to long sandy beaches on the west coast.
 Here the sunsets over the Atlantic are superb.
-The Portelet, L'Eree, Port Soif and Pembroke beaches are considered among the best in the United Kingdom.
+The Portelet, L'Eree, Port Soif and Pembroke beaches are all excellent options to while away a sunny day.

 Away from the sea (but not too far away, because it is difficult to ignore the ocean on this tiny island) there are several attractions to explore.
 Most notable among them is the historic capital of St Peter Port.
 It is the oldest settlement in the Channel Islands and this is obvious from its architecture.
 Visitors can wander around the town's Roman archways and coloured granite buildings set along its narrow medieval alleyways, with a patchwork of roofs rising all the way from the harbour.
 It is truly amazing that such a small town has so much to offer.